Meet The Team

 I am an Assistant Professor in the Departments of Human Genetics and Pediatrics (Children's Center for Neurosciences Research, CCNR) at Emory University.
 I received my Ph.D. in Neuroscience from the University of Georgia where I studied the role of dietary carotenoids, lutein and zeaxanthin, on visual and auditory function.
 For my postdoctoral training, I joined the laboratory of Dr. Andrew Escayg at Emory University where I studied the impact of sodium channel epilepsy genes and other epilepsy genes on seizure susceptibility and behavior.
 This work led to my continued research interests in studying the development and progression of pediatric epilepsy genes over the lifespan with the long-term goal of developing better treatments.

 In addition to research, I enjoy training and mentoring students both within the laboratory and in the classroom.
 I am very active in serving the epilepsy and broader communities.
-I am a member of the American Epilepsy Society (AES) DEI committee, an AES Epilepsy Currents Contributing Editor, and a scientific advisor for Combined Brain- representing families with SCN8A epilepsy mutations.
+I am a Contributing Editor for the American Epilepsy Society Epilepsy Currents and a scientific advisor for Combined Brain- representing families with SCN8A epilepsy mutations.

 Outside of the lab, I enjoy hanging out with friends and family, trying new restaurants, a good afternoon nap, yoga, and running!
 One of my life goals is to maintain my current pace until I’m 90 in the hopes of qualifying for the Boston marathon!